TheAntiscamGroup/AntiScamBotSite/privacy.md

 ### General

-All users in the TAG server that have the role of reporter or user can see Scam Reports sent in either via an automated method or posted manually.
+All users that either have the role of `Reporter` or `User`, or they are a part of TAG staff can see Scam Reports regardless of method submitted.
 This visibility and transparency allows us to stay **100% auditable**.

-_Information in reports should not be considered private._
+_Information in reports **should not** be considered private._

 ### Role Specific